A look at some winners and losers under the GOP tax plan

 At least temporarily, companies with profits that double as the owner's personal income would enjoy a substantial tax break.
 Consider the Trump Organization.
 It consists of about 500 such "pass-through" entities, according to the president's lawyers.
 Rather than pay the top rate of nearly 40 percent, Trump would likely be taxed on these profits at closer to 30 percent.

-The final bill also appears to specifically benefit the real estate sector, the bedrock of the Trump family's wealth, with benefits for depreciating the value of property held by pass-through companies.
+The final bill also appears to specifically benefit the real estate sector, the bedrock of the Trump family's wealth, with benefits extended to pass-throughs that own buildings but don't pay wages to workers.

 The president's family didn't receive every possible benefit.
 The estate tax on inheritances, for example, will stay in place, though it will apply only to the portion of a family's estate that exceeds $11 million — twice the previous level — at least through 2025.
 And the alternative minimum tax, which is intended to prevent the wealthy from exploiting loopholes to avoid taxes, would stay in place as well, though its higher thresholds would also be temporary.